 “It was conscious,” my father told me in German (translated).
 “We demanded to know how this could have happened.
 They didn’t want to talk about it.
 There was a general embarrassment, certainly, and a want to just move on.
 But the people weren’t going to let that happen.
 We (the German population) wanted answers.”

-The foundation of our country which left the pain and suffering of so many from its memories, is remembered through monuments to those we know committed immoral acts – do we now wonder what to celebrate about our country?
-Do we still praise (so many) of our nation’s forefathers who owned slaves and built who built the economy on their backs?
+The foundation of our country, which has now left the pain and suffering of so many from its memories, is built on monuments to those we know committed immoral acts.
+There is nothing to celebrate – do we still praise (so many) of our nation’s forefathers who owned slaves and built who built the economy on their backs?
 Those responsible for the genocide of indigenous tribes?

-If we are struggling with our identity now, as Americans, it is because we never fully addressed/we still struggle to address, those dark things in our history.
-What our country is based upon has been found wanting, so now we have been left with something of an unfinished legacy, full of half-truths and victories won on the backs of the oppressed far too often swept under the rug.
+We are struggling with our identity now, as Americans.
+This is because we never fully addressed, and still refuse to fully address the dark history of this country; we have been left with a legacy of lies and half-truths, the only “victories” won on the backs of the oppressed far too often swept under the rug.

 As my high school history teacher taught us, “History will always exist, and it must be addressed, but not necessarily cherished.
 Painful truths must be swallowed like a bitter pill: only then can we quell the stomachache that perpetuates the divisions in this country.
 Building upon the notion of melting pot in America, not of oil and water…”

 It was because I was able to talk about these things with my family that I learned how very different people can see the same subject – i.e. how very different the world can look to different people, even though we walk on the same sidewalks and stare up at the same sky; how so very different perspectives can be.
 Even if we are to discuss our past, and it is the same historical event we are discussing, we struggle to come to a common conclusion.
 Especially about how to address it, move forward, today; our current responsibility to that event.